 Because I’ll be at THRESHOLD, I will only be blogging once this week.
 So two interviews will be added to the blog today.
 (Note that I’m resuming my Q and A on Jesus Manifesto by posting these interviews.)

 The first is an audio.
-Darin Hufford, author of The Misunderstood God (a recommended book), interviewed me.
+Darin Hufford, author of The Misunderstood God, interviewed me.
 He asked some great questions that provoked a rare behind-the-scenes peek into Pagan Christianity and some of my other books.
-You can find the interview on the CHRIST IS ALL podcast.
+You can find the interview on my podcast.

 The second interview was with the popular church consultant Bill Easum.
 Here it is in its entirety: